Using Isopropyl Alcohol

 So, how did Isopropyl Alcohol become so maligned in our society?

 As shown above, the FDA permits Isopropyl in certain spice ingredients to be consumed by humans.
 Just the mere fact it has FDA approval for limited food uses, says the whole story.
-Again, in trace amounts, Isopropyl, is tolerated by the human body with no detrimental effects.
+As defined within government regulations, limits on trace amounts of Isopropyl fall well below the capacity of the liver and kidney's to metabolize these chemicals with no detrimental effects.

 Bringing it Home.